Biacode/presentations/testing/README.md

 ## TDD - Test Driven Development
 So what is TDD?

-If short, TDD is when your production code is driven by **test first** approach.
+In short, TDD is when your production code is driven by **test first** approach.

 TDD has 3 life cycles

 * First we write failing test
-* Then we write code which is some hov makes our failing test green.
+* Then we write code which somehow makes our failing test green.
 * Then we make some refactoring.
 * Continue cycle.

 The benefits of this approach are

 * We will not have any non covered code.
-* Because of our laziness we will write our system components simple as possible.
+* Because of our laziness we will write our system components as simple as possible.
 * We will make our components decoupled and test them separately.

 The list above is just small list of benefits which gives you TDD.

 ## Real world example using TDD principles
-Suppose if we need a new method which returns the remaining days before our token will be expired.\
+Suppose we need a new method which returns the remaining days before our token will be expired.\
 Let's call it `remainingDays`.\
-If we follow to TDD principles we will write failing test first.\
+If we follow the TDD principles we will write failing test first.\
 We even have not written the `remainingDays` method in `AccessTokenService`

 First we would cover the case when the given access token is null.\
 Then we will check if the access token is expired and throw an `AccessTokenExpiredRuntimeException`.
-The we will cover the case when the access token is not expired, and the remaining days are `7`.
+Then we will cover the case when the access token is not expired, and the remaining days are `7`.

 Please see `AccessTokenServiceImplTest` for more details.

 ## Mocking
-Now suppose if we have to retrieve our access token from some kind of Database.\
+Now lets suppose we have to retrieve our access token from some kind of Database.\
-If case if we have relational database such as MySQL, then we should have JDBC and/or Hibernate to work with our DB.\
+In case if we have relational database such as MySQL, we should have JDBC and/or Hibernate to work with our DB.\
-That's mean we will make lot of work just for testing our small application unit.\
+It means we will make lots of work just for testing our small application unit.\
-Here where we need some framework, which will _Mock_ all implementation details from us, and return us exactly what we need.
+Here where we need some framework, which will _Mock_ all implementation details, and return us exactly what we need.

 For this purpose we will use [easymock](http://easymock.org/).